A Closer Look at Model Collapse: From a Generalization-to-Memorization Perspective: Additional Results

 A lower MNND suggests a tightly clustered and spiky distribution, while a higher distance suggests dispersion and diversity.
 The KL estimator can be related to MNND through

 where $\hat{H}_1(\mathcal{D}_t)$ represents the estimated entropy of $\mathcal{D}_{t}$ with $k=1$ and $B$ is a constant offset given a fixed dataset size.

 We want to clarify the nuance between MNND and variance.
-A spiky distribution does not imply that all data points are concentrated in a single small region---this behavior has already been illustrated by the variance collapse behavior \citep{DBLP:journals/nature/ShumailovSZPAG24, DBLP:journals/corr/abs-2410-16713, DBLP:conf/iclr/BertrandBDJG24}.
+A spiky distribution does not imply that all data points are concentrated in a single small region---this behavior has already been illustrated by the variance collapse behavior \autocite{DBLP:journals/nature/ShumailovSZPAG24, DBLP:journals/corr/abs-2410-16713, DBLP:conf/iclr/BertrandBDJG24}.
 Specifically, \Cref{fig:MNND_vs_Variance} shows that the variance of the generated dataset only slightly decreases along the successive iterations and is far from complete collapse.
 On the contrary, MNND decreases almost exponentially and reaches a small value after $10$ iterations.
-Thus, the results align with the prior claim in \citet{DBLP:journals/corr/abs-2503-03150,DBLP:journals/corr/abs-2410-16713} that the collapse of variance progresses at such a slow pace that it is rarely a practical concern in real-world applications.
+Thus, the results align with the prior claim in \autocite{DBLP:journals/corr/abs-2503-03150,DBLP:journals/corr/abs-2410-16713} that the collapse of variance progresses at such a slow pace that it is rarely a practical concern in real-world applications.
 In contrast, the collapse in MNND emerges at an early stage, highlighting a critical memorization issue caused by training on synthetic data.